Korean Course Enrolment Instructions 2016-2017

 Returning students with no background who wish to take EAS110Y1 or EAS211Y1:

 In order to enrol in EAS110Y or EAS211Y in 2016-2017, you should have attended the interviews in April.
 If you missed the April interviews, but hope to enrol in the course please register for the course on ACORN and sign up for an interview by submitting a Korean Interview Form (below).
 The courses are P* courses with priorities for first-year students and EAS students.
 First-year students and returning EAS students will be able to register during the priority enrolment period.
 If you are in those categories, and the course is full when you try to enrol, waitlists open on August 5.
-The waitlist will open to other students later on August 12.
+The waitlist will open to other students on August 10 (A&S students) or August 12 (students from other campuses/faculties).
 Returning EAS students who attended the April interviews will receive priority over students who attend the September interviews.
 Returning students who enrol on ACORN but who did not attend the April interviews may be removed from the course by the department, depending on spots available.
 Submit the online Korean Interview Form (below) by August 25, 2016.

 Returning students who wish to take EAS210Y, EAS212H, EAS310Y or EAS410Y: